DEFRA/ffc-pay-gateway/README.md

-# FFC Pay Batch Verifier

-Verify integrity of payment batch files before downstream processing.
+# Payment Hub Gateway

+Payment file inbound integration service from Managed Gateway

-This service is part of the [Strategic Payment Service](https://github.com/DEFRA/ffc-pay-core).
+This service is part of the [Payment Hub](https://github.com/DEFRA/ffc-pay-core).
-Specifically for supporting integration of Siti Agri payment files with the wider payment pipeline.

-## Trigger

-Trigger file activation pre-requisites:
-- must be uploaded to `batch` container
-- must be uploaded to virtual directory `inbound`
-- must match the file mask of a payment batch's control file, `batch/inbound/CTL_PENDING_{name}.dat`

 ## Validation